Background image

 EnterpriseCustomCustom

-Fern and Speakeasy Walkthrough
+Fern and Speakeasy walkthrough

-First, we'll show you the commands we used to create SDKs and documentation in Fern and Speakeasy.
-This is well explained in the documentation, so we'll keep it brief.
+Let’s walk through generating an SDK with both Fern and Speakeasy.
+This is well explained in the documentation, so we’ll keep it brief.

 Both services support Linux, macOS, and Windows, and run in Docker.